russelljjarvis/teiili/docs/scripts/Tutorials.rst

     :alt: alternate text
     :figclass: align-center

     Effect of mismatch on paramters.
+Histogram plot of baseweight (top) and refractory period (bottom) after mismatch has been applied.
+The mean value indicated by the yellow bar is the one specified in the parameters dictionary.